LCAD-UFES/carmen_lcad/src/road_mapper/readme.md

 ```bash
  $ python ENet/scripts/calculate_class_weighting.py --source $CARMEN_HOME/src/road_mapper/road_mapper_train.txt --num_classes 22 > result.txt
 ```
-The program ENet/scripts/calculate_class_weighting.py might complain (see the result.txt file) that there is a classe missing, say, class 18 - **Exception: The class 18 is not present in the dataset**.
+The program ENet/scripts/calculate_class_weighting.py might complain (see the result.txt file) that there is a class missing, say, class 18 - **Exception: The class 18 is not present in the dataset**.
 In this case, change the parameter --num_classes 22 to --num_classes 17.
 Note that, in this case, you have to change the number of classes in all commands below.

 Copy the **class_weightings** from the result.txt to the `enet_train_encoder.prototxt` file under **weight_by_label_freqs** and set this flag from **false** to **true**.
 The file is `enet_train_encoder.prototxt` generated/changed in the step below.
 So, after that step, copy the **class_weightings** from the result.txt to it.